dhcho0622/Dan-Avi-NBA-Project/README.md

 To further test our model we created an additional test set using the 2012 NBA Draft class.
 We found that the model predicted with an accuracy of 83.67% and an F1 score of 87.5%.

 ### Recommendations and Future of the Project
-- Our first recomendation is to organizations that are struggling to develop their rookies.
+- Our first recommendation is to organizations that are struggling to develop their rookies.
 Review the average number of minutes your rookie plays per game.
-Our data shows a significant relationship between a rookies minutes and his future success.
+Our data show a significant relationship between rookies’ minutes and his future success.

-- Our second recomendation is that the pick used to select a player in the draft has a negative relationship with the probability of the player playing for longer than the average NBA career.
+- Our second recommendation to organizations when scouting a player is to look at where a player was drafted the year before.
+The further down a player was drafted, the fewer minutes he is likely to receive, and the less likely he is going to have an above-average career length.

-- Our third recomendation to organizations is to ignore the NCAA Division I conference a player is coming from.
+- Our third recommendation to organizations is to ignore the NCAA Division I conference a player is coming from.
 Our data shows that the conference in which a rookie is from doesn't have a significant relationship with his future career length.

-Currently our model is able to analyze future success after the rights of a rookie are already owned, but this project can move to the next level if it were based on amateur statistics, could we predict success before a player is even get drafted?
+Currently, our model is able to analyze future success after the rights of a rookie are already owned, but this project can move to the next level if it were based on amateur statistics, could we predict success before a player is even get drafted?